 There were people catching the fish, as well as hunting for crabs (we think).
 We also saw shrimp and signs of clams.

-Saint-Martin is known for the fortification and citadel (which by the way held the Brits off in 1627).
+Saint-Martin is known for the fortification and citadel (which, by the way, held the Brits off in 1627).
 The city is a UNESCO World Heritage site, and it is a lot like La Rochelle, but smaller.
-We parked our bikes at the beginning of the citadel, and walked into town.
-The town is based around the harbor, and the waterfront is lined with small cafes.
+We parked our bikes at the beginning of the citadel and walked into town.
+The town is based around the harbor, and small cafes line the waterfront.
 We picked up some ice cream (not as good as Ernest le glacier in La Rochelle) and then biked back.
 It was a lot of biking!